 Take a Virtual Tour

-Explore Poplar Cottage from home.
-Imagine the way of life of a shoemaker, weaver or bricklayer.
+Explore Poplar Cottage from home and imagine the way of life of a shoemaker!

 Encroachments on ‘wasteland’ — usually the edges of roads or commons — became widespread during the period c.1580–1650.
 Such encroachments were sometimes made with manorial approval, but in other cases were illegal and had to be removed.
 They were the consequence of the pressure on land due to demographic growth and the increasing proportion of the rural population dependant on wages.